react-boilerplate/react-boilerplate/README.md

 The CSS modules found in the `css` subfolders all get imported into one big file (`main.css`), which gets transpiled with PostCSS.

-To add/change styling, either add to an existing file or make a new one and `@import` it in the `main.css` file.

 See the [`css` folder README](css/README.md) for more information about the PostCSS plugins used and the CSS structure.

 ## JS